uclahs-cds/pipeline-call-gSNP/README.md

 Summarizes counts of reads that support reference, alternate and other alleles for given sites.
 Results will be used in the next Calculate Contamination step.

 ### 9. Calculate contamination
 Calculates the fraction of reads coming from cross-sample contamination, given results from Step 8.
+Generates a tumor segmentation file.

 ### 10. DepthOfCoverage
 Calculate depth of coverage using the whole sample BAM from step 7.